kradt/book-system/README.md

 ## Using the Book-System SDK

-You have the option to either use the provided <a href="https://github.com/kradt/book-system-SDK" target='_blank'>Book-System SDK</a> or develop your own integration with the API.
+You have the option to either use the provided <a href="https://github.com/kradt/book-system-SDK" target="_blank" rel="noopener noreferrer">Book-System SDK</a> or develop your own integration with the API.

 - Option 1: Use the SDK
-To simplify interaction with the Book-System API, you can utilize the <a href="https://github.com/kradt/book-system-SDK" target='_blank'>Book-System SDK</a>.
+To simplify interaction with the Book-System API, you can utilize the <a href="https://github.com/kradt/book-system-SDK" target="_blank" rel="noopener noreferrer">Book-System SDK</a>.
 The SDK offers a convenient way to manage events, rooms, and seat bookings programmatically.

 - Option 2: Write Your Own Integration
 If you prefer a custom approach, you can write your own integration with the API.
 Comprehensive API documentation is available to assist you in building your solution from scratch.